-If web pages and videos are slow to load or won't load at all, it could be that you're in one of your home's Wi-Fi 'black spots'.
-These are most often caused by distance from the wireless router (wireless signals weaken with range), thick stone walls, and interference from other devices.
+These Wi-Fi 'black spots' are most often caused by too much distance from the wireless router (wireless signals weaken with range), thick brick or stone walls, and interference from other devices.

-If your house suffers from weak Wi-Fi, check the placement of your wireless router.
+If your house suffers from weak Wi-Fi upstairs, check the placement of your wireless router.
 Make sure it's out in the open (even if it is ugly) and in the centre of the home if possible, free from obstructions.

-Don't hide it on the floor, behind your computer or TV. try to elevate it - Wi-Fi signals have an easier time traveling through open space.
+Don't hide it in a cupboard, on the floor or behind your TV. try to elevate it because Wi-Fi signals have an easier time traveling through open space.

 If the weak or slow Wi-Fi continues despite moving the router, consider upgrading it to a better one.

 The oldest to newest Wi-Fi standard are: 802.11b, 802.11g, 802.11n, 802.11ac and Wi-Fi 6.
 If you have an older wireless "b" or "g" router you should consider replacing it with a newer device that offers longer ranges and faster connection speeds.